GalaluddinOwais/The-Evolving-Green-Thing/README.md

-The goal is to get as higher as possible while exerting as less force as possible In other words, the goal is to maximize the sum of the height reached and the force preserved (The paler color of the thing indicates less force applied)
+The goal is to get as higher as possible while exerting as less force as possible In other words, the goal is to maximize the sum of the height reached and the force preserved (The paler color of the "thing" indicates less force applied)

 <img src="https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/86b50b00-9b41-4520-b539-23fe05800599" height="20%" width="20%">